han109k/light-switch-bootstrap/README.md

 ### About Usage

-Designed for default Bootstrap 5 theme.
-If you're using custom themes then, you will probably have to customize the theme for better results.
+Designed for the plain Bootstrap 5 theme.
+If you're using custom themes then, you will probably have to customize it for better results.

 ## Example Implementation